Read how much he values his family's support on his hearing loss journey and how wearing hearing aids has enriched his life.

 In a world that is noisy by nature - there’s only so much you can do to suppress the noise of a jet engine.
 However, the airforce has gradually become more proactive about hearing protection over the years - in both training and real-time environments.
 Increasing awareness about hearing loss, the importance of protection and educating people about the safe levels for flying, in the hope to prevent long-term effects in the future.

-When asked about how integral his family have been on his hearing loss journey, he told us that he loved that his family supported him.
+When asked about how integral his family has been on his hearing loss journey, he told us that he loved that his family supported him.
 It was important to him that they all were a part of his journey to this day.

 "I receive very good support from my family, excellent really.
 The simple things like getting to appointments are what I appreciate the most.
 Being 96, logistically and physically getting to my audiologist isn't as easy as it used to be!"